Zeniel06/CW2025/README.md

 ### 1. MainMenuPanel
 **Path:** `src/main/java/com/comp2042/ui/MainMenuPanel.java`
 - Introduces a dedicated JavaFX BorderPane for the game's startup screen
-- Displays the branded "Tetris" header with a centralised "Start Game" button
+- Displays the branded "Tetris" header with "Start Game" and "Settings" buttons
+- Provides access to both game initialization and settings configuration
-- Gives players a polished entry point
+- Gives players a polished entry point with complete menu navigation

 ### 2. PauseMenuPanel
 **Path:** `src/main/java/com/comp2042/ui/PauseMenuPanel.java`
 - Adds a pop-up pause menu when the escape key is pressed
 - Uses JavaFX BorderPane that dims the background
 - Shows "Resume" and "Main Menu" buttons

+### 3. SettingsPanel
+**Path:** `src/main/java/com/comp2042/ui/SettingsPanel.java`
+- Provides a comprehensive settings interface accessible from the main menu
+- Includes a volume slider (0-100%) for real-time adjustment of background music volume
+- Displays all available game controls with their key bindings (arrow keys and WASD alternatives)
+- Features a "Back" button to return to the main menu
+- Styled with a semi-transparent dark background and blue borders for visual consistency

 ---